 If – Else If In Java

-The if statement executes a particular section of code if the test expression is evaluated to true.
+The if statement executes a particular section of code if the test expression is evaluated to be true.
 The if statement may have an optional else block.
-Statements inside the body of else statement are executed if the test expression is evaluated to false.
-The syntax for if..esle..if it looks like below:
+Statements inside the body of the else statement are executed if the test expression is evaluated to be false.
+The syntax for if..else..if it looks like below:

 if (condition1) { // codes } else if(condition2) { // codes } else if (condition3) { // codes } . . else { // codes }

-Note: In this control flow statement one thing you have to keep in mind that, when the condition is true that time the corresponding statement will be executed and when there is none of the condition is true that time the statements which are inside in else block will be executed.
+Note: In this control flow statement, one thing you have to keep in mind that when the condition is true at that time, the corresponding statement will be executed, and when there is none of the conditions is true at that time, the statements that are inside in else block will be executed.

 package com.java.Softwaretestingblog; public class IfElse_Program { public static void main(String[] args) { // TODO Auto-generated method stub int marks=80; if(marks<50) { System.out.println("fail"); } else if(marks>=50 && marks<60) { System.out.println("D grade"); } else if(marks>=60 && marks<70) { System.out.println("C grade"); } else if(marks>=70 && marks<80) { System.out.println("B grade"); } else if(marks>=80 && marks<90) { System.out.println("A grade"); } else if(marks>=90 && marks<100) { System.out.println("A+ grade"); } else { System.out.println("Invalid!"); } } }